MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cloud-kerberos-trust.md

 1. Select Next to move to **Assignments**.
 1. Under Included groups, select **Add groups**.
 1. Select the user group you would like to use Windows Hello for Business cloud Kerberos trust.
-This group may be WHFBCloudTrustUsers or a group of your choosing.
+This group may be *WHFB cloud Kerberos trust users* or a group of your choosing.
 1. Select Next to move to the Applicability Rules.
 1. Select Next again to move to the **Review + create** tab and select the option to create the policy.